NOTE: A Rapid Access form is available to submit proposals for COVID-19-related research at NSLS-II structural biology beamlines.

 Expertise and Capabilities

-To support this diverse portfolio of environmental and life science studies, we created and continue to develop a suite of advanced research capabilities and enhance our staff’s expertise in a multitude of research fields to support visiting researchers’ multidisciplinary investigations.
-Our research expertise and capabilities are well-aligned with our research tools: .
+To support this diverse portfolio of environmental and life science studies, we created and continue to develop a suite of advanced research capabilities.
+Additionally to these research tools, the center also has expert staff that supports a multitude of research fields through multidisciplinary investigations.
+Learn more about both research capabilities and expertise:

 We develop and operate a dedicated suite of Macromolecular Crystallography (MX) beamlines at NSLS-II for discovery-class research on the molecular structure and function of complex biomolecules using extremely small crystals.
 This selection of research tools offers visiting researchers the ability to study the 3-D structure of crystalized molecule complexes using extremely bright x-rays.
 For more details on each experimental stations, or beamlines, visit the Structural Biology Program website.